mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-activation.md

 export function forceDOMUpdate( schedulerType?: number): void
 ```

-The `forceDOMUpdate` function writes to DOM all style changes caused by the calls to the `activate`, `deactivate` and `IStyleRule.setProp` functions accumulated since the last activation of the given scheduler type.
+The `forceDOMUpdate` function writes to DOM all style changes caused by the calls to the `activate`, `deactivate` and `IStyleRule.setProp` functions accumulated since the last update of the given scheduler type.
 If the `schedulerType` parameter is left undefined, the current default scheduler type is used.

 **Example.**